 I have never been good at keeping resolutions, or going to the gym.
 But, I’ve decided to make this a better year for myself.
 Here’s my resolutions:

 Cook more Eat more home-cooked meals Leave work on time.
 No more 15-hour days!
 Keep in touch with all my friends, near and far Blog. …Read More

 I don’t know if this is a common problem, but have you ever noticed packets of smoked salmon often go unopened despite your best intentions?
 I find this happens to me a lot, and there’s only so many oat cakes and blinis one can stomach before it all gets a bit passé.
 Well here’s another option: smoked salmon pasta.
-I first tried this out when cooking for S. and her dad while he was visiting and it worked out pretty well.
+I first tried this out when cooking for S. and her dad while he was visiting Garcinia Cambogia Benefits and it worked out pretty well.
 Guys, this is a really easy one to impress the ladies as the salmon gives it an air of refinement, and it’s sophisticated enough that they’ll think you’ve been slaving over a hot stove for a while.
-But—if you plan it properly the cooking time is only about ten minutes.
-The …Read More
+But—if you plan it properly the cooking time is only …Read More

 Let me tell you a bit more about our trip to Italy this summer.

 It was wonderful pretty much sums it up.